 In compliance with Chapter 14 of the Laws of 2007, the Legislative Ethics Commission created and maintains a public website at legethics.ny.gov.
-Information on the website includes relevant statutes, bylaws, rules of the Commission, including the procedure for filing a complaint with JCOPE, and public documents.
+Information on the website includes relevant statutes, bylaws, rules of the Commission, including the procedure for filing a complaint with the New York State Commission on Ethics and Lobbying in Government (COELIG), and public documents.
 The website also provides forms and instructions, generic advisory opinions, and contact information.
 The website is updated on an ongoing basis.